cardano-scaling/hydra/docs/docs/faqs.md

 <details>
 <summary>What is Hydra?</summary>
 ​​Hydra is a family of layer 2 protocols designed to address network scalability capabilities.
-Hydra Head is the first in this protocol suite, providing the foundation on which to build out further scalability.
+Hydra head is the first in this protocol suite, providing the foundation on which to build out further scalability.
 </details>

 <details>